-The majority of the local authorities of the Wellington Region, are collaborating to prepare a Wellington Regional Natural Hazard Management Strategy ("the Strategy").
-The Strategy is to be part of a Natural Hazards Programme seeking the integrated management of natural hazards to gain consistency and reduce duplication across jurisdictional boundaries.
+Local authorities, the Wellington Region Emergency Management Office (WREMO) and lifelines utilities of the Wellington Region1 are collaborating to prepare a Wellington Region Natural Hazards Management Strategy ("the Strategy").
+The Strategy is to be part of a Natural Hazards Programme seeking the integrated management of natural hazards to gain consistency and reduce duplication of effort across jurisdictional boundaries.